Highlights:

 When an incident occurs, the privacy and security teams need to coordinate.
 First, each team needs to know when and how to alert the other.

-When the privacy team logs an incident, one of their top priorities should be to assess whether the exposed information was digital or physical (according to the 2021 Privacy Incident Benchmark Report, about 34% of incidents still involve physical exposure).
-If the exposure is digital, they should notify security immediately, share initial findings, and coordinate as assessment proceeds.
+When the privacy team logs an incident, one of their top priorities should be to assess whether the exposed information was digital or physical (according to the 2023 Privacy Incident Benchmark Report, about 44% of incidents still involve physical exposure).
+If the exposure is digital, they should notify security immediately, share initial findings, and coordinate as the assessment proceeds.

 The challenge is to enable this coordination in a way that doesn’t impede either team in its sprint to investigate, mitigate, maintain compliance, and close any security gaps.

-Coordinated response doesn’t grow spontaneously in the heat of a serious incident.
+Coordinated incident management doesn’t grow spontaneously in the heat of a serious incident.
 It needs to be nurtured in multiple ways:

-Integration: To fully collaborate on incident response, privacy and security need integrated tools and workflows.
+- Integration: To fully collaborate on incident response, privacy, and security need integrated tools and workflows.
 To meet that need, RadarFirst has partnered with digital workflow leader ServiceNow to create Radar for Security Operations and Radar for IT Service Management.
-Incidents tracked within ServiceNow that involve compromised personal data and require investigation by the privacy team are routed to Radar for automated risk scoring and assessment in accordance with both regulatory and third-party notification obligations.
+Incidents tracked within ServiceNow that involve compromised personal data and require investigation by the privacy team are routed to Radar Privacy for automated risk scoring and assessment under both regulatory and third-party notification obligations.
 A bidirectional relationship between the two platforms creates a seamless workflow and facilitates the exchange of critical information across the privacy and security teams, who work in parallel to reduce decision time and efficiently resolve incidents.

 Better Together